pathwaysmedical/quick_spreadsheet/README.md

-The spreadsheet will be located in the folder specified, with the name of the spreadsheet and date time it was created:  `~/Users/documents/spreadsheets/ListofUsers_g<2016-02-03-16.09.xls`.
+The spreadsheet will be located in your app's root directory in the folder specified, with the name of the spreadsheet and date time it was created: `/documents/spreadsheets/ListofUsers_g2016-02-03-16.09.xls`.
 In this example, the file is named based upon the `title` of the first worksheet.
-To give it a different name, pass in the `filename` option, just as with the `folder_path` passed here.
+To give it a different name, pass in the `file_title` option, just as with the `folder_path` passed here.
+With the `file_title` option, the file is named using `file_title` minus whitespace, plus a time stamp.
+So, in the example here, passing a `file_title` of "User List" would result in a file called `/documents/spreadsheets/UserList_g2016-02-03-16.09.xls`.